HsoyBill/CleoMusic/README.md

   <img src="https://contributors-img.web.app/image?repo=SudhanPlayz/Discord-MusicBot" />
 </a>

-> **Note:** Contributions are not accepted in the master branch.
+> **Nota:** Contributions are not accepted in the master branch.
 If you like to contribute check out [v5 branch](https://github.com/SudhanPlayz/Discord-MusicBot/tree/v5)

 Made with :heart: and JavaScript!